mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 </FixtureType>
 ```

-#### Option B: Use Children of the Channel Set to make multi Beam assign
+#### Option B: Use Children of the Channel Function to make multi Beam assign

 ``` xml